-Over the two years preceding the global outbreak of CoronaVIrus Disease 2019 (COVID-19), UN-Habitat and more than 130 stakeholders from over 40 international organizations contributed to an initiative called Urban-Rural Linkages: Guiding principles and framework for action (URL-GP).
-There was broad consensus that resilient and inclusive urban-rural linkages are key to implementation of the 2030 Agenda for Sustainable Development including the SDGs under the call to "Leave No One Behind" and the New Urban Agenda (NUA) call to "Leave No Place Behind."
+Over the two years preceding the global outbreak of COronaVIrus Disease 2019 (COVID-19), UN-Habitat and more than 130 stakeholders from over 40 international organizations contributed to an initiative called Urban-Rural Linkages: Guiding principles and framework for action (URL-GP).
+There was broad consensus that resilient and inclusive urban-rural linkages are key to the implementation of the 2030 Agenda for Sustainable Development and the SDGs to respond to the call to "Leave No One Behind "and the New Urban Agenda (NUA) call to "Leave No Place Behind."

-Stakeholders agreed to 10 principles and 11 fields of action coming from different sectors and thematic areas of focus.
-Urbanization trends - currently and in the near future - increasingly associated with poverty, vulnerability and inequality are closely related to processes of rural transformation and related rural to urban migration.
+Stakeholders agreed to 10 principles and 11 fields of action drawn from different sectors and thematic areas of focus.
+Current and predicted urbanization trends - increasingly associated with poverty, vulnerability, and inequality - are closely related to processes of rural transformation and rural to urban migration.
 Before COVID-19, rapid urbanization and rural transformation had already generated an acute public health concern.
-The goal of the URL-GP is to balance strategies and policies to reduce poverty and inequality across the urban rural continuum, including access to public health services.
-The current crisis and its aftermath will drive home the need to work in new integrated ways.
+The goal of the URL-GP is to balance strategies and policies to reduce poverty and inequality across the urban-rural continuum, including access to public health services.
+The current crisis and its aftermath are driving home the need to work in new integrated ways.

-It has become evident that urban-rural flows of people, goods, services, resources and capital must be considered more carefully in the short, intermediate and long-term response to COVID-19.
-In recent months, the virus spread from China and Eastern Asia to most countries in the world and was officially declared a pandemic by WHO on 11/3/20.
-Responses differ from country to country, with local and national government responses being promoting social distancing, hygienic measures and limiting population movements in and between countries.
-In many countries, the movement of people from rural to urban areas has actually reversed to flee urban congestion and contagion and the collapse of livelihoods.
+It has become evident that urban-rural flows of people, goods, services, resources and capital must be considered more carefully in the short, medium and long-term response to COVID-19.
+In recent months, the virus spread from China and Eastern Asia to most countries in the world and was officially declared a pandemic by WHO on 11 March 2020.
+Responses differ from country to country, with local and national government responses being to promote social distancing, measures to improve hygiene and to limit population movements in and between countries.
+In many countries, the movement of people from urban to rural areas has actually reversed as many people want to flee urban congestion and contagion and given the collapse of livelihoods.

 As the virus spreads to more countries in Africa, Asia and Latin America, some countries are replicating the practices of countries in the northern hemisphere, adopting social distancing approaches and limiting movement between cities and surrounding peri-urban and rural areas and territories.
-Since COVID-19 knows no borders and given the mobility of people that will be very difficult in some places to halt, there must be an integrated urban and rural approach to the COVID-19 response.
-In the southern hemisphere this was much more critical as large populations of the urban and rural poor continue to congregate and be mobile in order to provide households with their livelihood and food.
-Smallholder farmers, women traveling to markets and day laborers account for hundreds of millions of people for whom the social distancing and confinement to often crowded informal settlements is just not possible.
+Since COVID-19 knows no borders, and given that it will become very difficult for people to move and mobility will slow down or become impossible in some places, there must be an integrated urban and rural approach in the COVID-19 response.
+In the southern hemisphere this has been much more critical as large populations of the urban and rural poor continue to move in order to maintain their livelihood strategies and access incomes and food for their households.
+Smallholder farmers, women traveling to markets and day labourers constitute hundreds of millions of people for whom the social distancing and confinement in the crowded informal settlements in which they live is just not possible.